Skip to main content

 Academic misconduct includes other academically dishonest, deceitful, or inappropriate acts that are intentionally committed.
 Examples of such acts include but are not limited to:

-• Inappropriately providing or receiving information or academic work so as to gain unfair advantage over others.
+• Inappropriately providing or receiving information or academic work so as to gain an unfair advantage over others.

 • Planning with another to commit any act of academic dishonesty.